lyrasis/aspace-repo-move-tools/README.md

 ### Reset

-Use `./cleanup_deps.sh` to remove all downloaded dependencies & rerun setup.
+Use `./cleanup_deps.sh` to remove all downloaded dependencies then rerun setup.

 ## Export usage